Our Verdict

 Hardwood Performance

 The volume of material seemed a bit much for this product to handle all at once.
-Even when I slowed down, it had a tendency to drag material along with it, only sucking up bits and pieces at a time.
+Even when we slowed down, it had a tendency to drag material along with it, only sucking up bits and pieces at a time.

 This product gave two very different results in our edge test with coffee grounds.
 When we attacked the coffee grounds head-on, it sucked up all the grounds, but when we tried this test with a pass parallel to the wall, it left about a 1/4" line of grounds along the wall.
 Houses that have long hallways with hardwood floors will need to spend a bit more time with this vacuum to get the baseboards and corners clean.